 Cable management inside your rig may feel like a chore, but it could help make it look like the best gaming PC it can be.
 For starters, cleaning up your wires could prevent tasks like upgrading to the best gaming CPU from feeling like an action movie bomb disposal scene.
 Better still, if you want to boost fps in your favourite games, freeing up case space can help keep things cool when overclocking your CPU and GPU.

 Of course, you could just cheat by packing everything behind the best gaming motherboard and jamming the side panel back on, but there are far more elegant solutions out there.
-Follow these six steps and your setup could look like it’s been done by a professional in no time.
+Follow these six steps and your gaming setup could look like it’s been done by a professional in no time.

 If you’re just getting to grips with how to build a gaming PC, then you’re in the ideal position to think about managing cables.
 After all, it’s always easier to start from scratch than it is to perform the delicate operation of untangling a bird’s nest of wires that are already sitting in your system.
 That’s not to say pre-built systems are beyond saving, but they’re a little more work given we’d always recommend stripping it down first.